Dr Kathryn Quinn CPsychol Chartered Clinical Psychologist

 Training, qualifications & experience

-I have over fourteen years experience working as a clinical psychologist.
+I have over sixteen years experience working as a clinical psychologist.
 I graduated from the University of Edinburgh in 1991 with an M.A.
 (Hons) degree in Psychology.

 I initially worked as a Research Assistant and latterly as a Research Fellow with Heriot-Watt University and Edinburgh University respectively, gaining experience in applied psychology and completing my MPhil in the field of occupational stress.